arkadiko-dao/arkadiko/docs/grant-lst.md

   - PoX: Overview of past, current and future PoX Stacking Cycle.
 It's unclear when or whether https://stacking.club/ will come back anytime soon, but I believe the ecosystem needs this app.
 This project could be a replacement for that (although out of scope for this grant except for some basic data)
   - Stack: choose how much STX you want to stack and how much stSTX you get in return for that (contains the bulk of the logic)
   - DeFi: an overview of all the places where you can leverage stSTX
-  - Earn: a page where you can see how much value was distributed to $STICKY token holders
+  - Earn: a page where you can see how much value was distributed to $STICKY token holders and (un)stake the token
   - Documentation (link to Gitbook)
 - Landing Page + Documentation
   - Documentation will be written as a Gitbook page